BartGisone/Assignments/README.md

 The following are various assignments completed during my study period at york university.
+The include python and java assignments which focus on data structures, machine learning principals and practical business uses.